Omega Centauri Pleated Parachute Skirt

 Lightweight high waist skirt made from durable rip-stop material that blows beautifully in the wind.

 Mid-calf maxi length that features a contrasting parachute cord and toggles to gather the hemline in dramatic voluminous ways.

-Flattering front pleats with Side Pockets and elastic at the back of waist for added comfort.
+Flattering front pleats with side pockets and elastic at the back of the waist for added comfort.

 This design will be archived at NASA forever.

 Photo Credit: NASA, ESA, and the Hubble SM4 ERO Team

 **Altered by Together**

 Colorful Stars Galore Inside Globular Star Cluster Omega Centauri: